Laura Boccanera

-Laura Boccanera (born September 13, 1961) is an Italian voice actress.
+Laura Boccanera (born 13 September 1961) is an Italian voice actress.

 Biography

-Born in Rome, Boccanera started her voice acting career early in the 1980s.
-She is best known as the official Italian voice of Jodie Foster and other actresses she has often or occasionally dubbed include Julia Roberts, Sandra Bullock, Famke Janssen, Juliette Lewis, Winona Ryder, Annabella Sciorra and Catherine Keener.
-One of her most popular animated dubbing roles includes voicing Belle in the Italian dub of Beauty and the Beast, as well Morgana McCawber in the Italian dub of Darkwing Duck and Miranda Wright in the Italian dub of Bonkers.
+Born in Rome, Boccanera started her voice acting career at 8.
+She is best known as the official Italian voice of Jodie Foster; other actresses she has often or occasionally dubbed include Julia Roberts, Sandra Bullock, Famke Janssen, Juliette Lewis, Winona Ryder, Annabella Sciorra and Catherine Keener.
+One of her most popular animated dubbing roles includes voicing Belle in the Italian dub of Beauty and the Beast, as well as Candy White Ardlay in Candy Candy, Morgana McCawber in the Darkwing Duck and Miranda Wright in Bonkers.

 Some of Boccanera's other dubbing contributions include Bellatrix Lestrange (portrayed by Helena Bonham Carter) in the Harry Potter film series as well as Claire Underwood (portrayed by Robin Wright) in House of Cards.